 - Change the font for your final read through – a different shape to the letters might expose more mistakes.

 - If you run out of breath when reading your work, your sentences are too long.
 Shorten them.
 Stick to one idea per sentence.

 - Cut repetition.

-- Cut clutter such as, "in my opinion", "at the end of the day".
+- Delete clutter such as 'in my opinion', 'to be honest' and 'at the end of the day'.

-- Cut extraneous or tautological words such as like ‘brief summary’ and ‘absolutely essential’.
+- Cut extraneous or tautological words such as ‘brief summary’ and ‘absolutely essential’.

 - Put essential information at the top; people don’t always get to the end of a piece of writing.

 - Question every word you use.
-Is it the best?
+Is it the best option?
 Is the writing better without it?

 - Don't use a long word when a short one will do.

 - ‘Murder your darlings’: cut the phrases you are attached to which don’t progress the story you're trying to tell.

 7. Keep it logical: construct a pyramid